 Cattle Guards are the ultimate invisible livestock gate

-By Barnworld Livestock – firstname.lastname@example.org
+By Barn World Livestock – email@example.com

-Cattle guards offer ease of access to your livestock pastures, farm and ranches while keeping your animals safe from wandering.
+Cattle guards offer ease of access to your livestock pastures, farm, and ranches while keeping your animals safe from wandering.
 The simple design allows vehicles to pass through a fence line holding most ranch animals without having to stop and open, then close a gate.
 If you have through traffic or other people working on your farm, you never have to worry about an open gate in the middle of the night.

 Top Rail Options:

 Barn World offers each of the cattle guard types below with either round pipe or flat pipe on top.
 The top pipe runs perpendicular to the direction of vehicular traffic and rests directly on the c-channel or i-beams underneath.
-The weight of the vehicle is transferred from the pipe, to the beams and then to the ground.
+The weight of the vehicle is transferred from the pipe to the beams and then to the ground.

-is ideal for areas of high speed traffic such as public roadways and other crossings with a lot of traffic moving at a faster clip.
+is ideal for areas of high-speed traffic such as public roadways and other crossings with a lot of traffic moving at a faster clip.
 The finish allows for a more smooth transition of the barrier with the least amount of ride disruption to the passengers and vehicle.
 They can commonly be seen in use by state & federal highway projects.

 are of the same design as the flat pipe and come in 3-1/2 or 4-1/2 diameters.
-The round pipe causes a bit more vibration on passing vehicles, but is seen as a more effective deterrent to livestock.
+The round pipe causes a bit more vibration on passing vehicles but is a more effective deterrent to livestock.
 The curvature of the pipe creates less of a balancing surface for hoofed animals creating more discomfort on the foot and leg if stepped on.
 It is very difficult for hoofed animals (goats excepted) to get a secure footing feeling while balancing all of their weight on such a small, rounded surface.

 A study was done comparing the effectiveness of traditional round pipe cattle guards to white lines of roughly the same width painted on a black road surface to create the illusion of depth.
 The painted lines were found initially to be surprisingly more effective than first thought.
-When cattle were introduced to the markings, they we not interested in testing the barrier, but when they had had some time to inspect the painted surface, the eventually were able to overcome their initially hesitation and cross without effort.
-Once they were able to determine the road was indeed flat, they did in fact cross easily.
-The optical illusion of a barrier did deter them for a time, but when incentivized to cross it, they did.
+When cattle were introduced to the markings, they we not interested in testing the barrier, but when they had had some time to inspect the painted surface, they eventually were able to overcome their initial hesitation and cross without effort.
+Once they were able to determine the road was indeed flat, they did cross easily.
+The optical illusion of a barrier did deter them for a time, but when there was an incentive to cross it, they did.
 The researchers found that they still preferred to go around the markings, but didn’t have a problem crossing once the ‘jig was up’.

 Vaulted vs Boxed Cattle Guards

 A second option available in the selection of cattle guards is the boxed vs. the traditional vaulted that requires a footing to rest on.
-The boxed is designed to lay directly on the ground in low traffic areas without a concrete foundation.
+The box is designed to lay directly on the ground in low traffic areas without a concrete foundation.

 The boxed cattle guard